 - Top grain is leather at its most natural, and thus gets better with age and can last a lifetime.

 The best leather available, top grain leather is also renowned for its high price.
-However, at Brosa, we believe in quality furniture at affordable prices, and our leather Philosopher collection is no exception.
-Available in both bonded and top grain leather, our Philosopher chairs come in two beautiful leathers: light tan and rich walnut.
+However, at Brosa, we believe in quality furniture at affordable prices, and our leather collection is no exception.
+Available in a range of gorgeous shades.

 Buying leather furniture is an investment that you hope to last you a lifetime.
 So it’s essential that you know what to look for, especially the grade of leather used in your sofa or armchair.
 Each grade, be it bonded leather or top grain leather, has its respective benefits and your choice will ultimately depend on your needs, budget and preferences.